rmodrak/mtuq/docs/install/index.rst

 Installation
 ============

-We recommend installing MTUQ under Miniconda, which can be obtained following `these instructions <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_.
+We recommend installing MTUQ under Miniforge, which can be obtained following `these instructions <https://conda-forge.org/download/>`_.

 To install MTUQ, create a conda virtual environment: